Compulsive buying disorder: Symptoms and course

 While initially triggered by a perhaps mild need to feel special, the failure of compulsive shopping to actually meet such needs may lead to a vicious cycle of escalation, with them experiencing the highs and lows associated with other addictions.
 The 'high' of the purchasing may be followed by a sense of disappointment, and of guilt, precipitating a further cycle of impulse buying.
-With the now addicted person increasingly feeling negative emotions like anger and stress, they may attempt to self-medicate through further purchases, followed again by regret or depression once they return home, leading to an urge for buying more.
+With the now addicted person increasingly feeling negative emotions like anger and stress, they may attempt to self-medicate through further purchases, followed again by feelings of shame, embarrassment, guilt, regret or depression once they return home, leading to an urge for buying more.
 The aforementioned symptoms are aggravated further by the availability of money through access to credit cards and easy bank loans.

 As debt grows, the compulsive shopping may become a more secretive act.
 At the point where bought goods are hidden or destroyed, because the person concerned feels so ashamed of their addiction, the price of the addiction in mental, financial and emotional terms becomes even higher.

 Individuals who can be considered addicted to shopping are observed to exhibit repetitive and obsessive urges to go buy items, especially when in the vicinity of an environment that supports this venture, such as a mall.
 In such locations, they mostly purchase things that are cheap and of low value mainly just to satisfy the urge to spend.
 Normally, these items end up being returned to the shop or disposed of entirely after a while.
 However, according to Zadka and Olajossy, this rarely works as these individuals are known to have low self-esteem.